suleyunus/quick-credit/README.md

 * JavaScript
 * HTML
 * CSS
-* JavaScript Objects as Database
+* PostgreSQL as the Database

 ## Code Style